mayasrl/mayasrl/README.md

 <p align="center">
   <em>
-    Passionate about technology, web development, data science, and all things code.
+    Passionate about technology, web development, data science, and all things code. <br>
     Here you'll find a bit of everything I'm learning and creating!
   </em>
 </p>